The mathematical operators are

 ENDS WITH and

 CONTAINS can be used to search for a string value by its content.

 =~ operator is used.

-To check if an element exists in a collection, you can use the
+To check if an element exists in a list, you can use the

 Since version 2.0, the previously existing property operators